Tropical8818/ProTracker/docs/USER_MANUAL.md

 - **Admin only** or requires password for supervisors
 - Clears any status from a cell
 - Use with caution!

+### Super Edit Mode

+*(New in V6.3.0 - Admin/Supervisor Only)*

+- **Function**: Directly modify order detail columns (WO ID, PN, Description, etc.) without re-importing Excel.
+- **How to use**:
+    1. Click the **Lock Icon** 🔒 in the top-left WO ID cell.
+    2. The icon unlocks 🔓 and table borders change color to indicate edit mode.
+    3. Click any detail cell (WO ID, PN, Priority, Due Date) to edit.
+    4. Type new value and press Enter.
+Changes are saved immediately.
+- **Restriction**: **ECD** column is auto-calculated and cannot be edited.
+- **Note**: Changes are instant.
+Please use with caution.

 ---